Retaining Wall Repair in Pennsylvania and New York

 Helical anchors are installed from the exposed face of the retaining wall, through a hole cut in the wall.
 The anchor's helical blades help to pull it deep into the soil and anchor it there.
 After closing the hole in the retaining wall, a wall plate is installed and a nut is tightened over the protruding threaded rod to brace the wall.

 Wall anchors are generally the more economical solution to repairing a retaining wall.
 However, in some cases, wall anchor installation is not a possibility, and helical anchor installation must be considered.
 This includes situations where rocky soil is an issue, or when space restrictions make auguring a hole beyond the retaining wall an impractical solution.
-Our foundation repair specialists will be able to advise you on the most appropriate solution for you.
+Our Erie retaining wall repair specialists will be able to advise you on the most appropriate solution.

 (Above) A wall anchor system relies on the fixed position of an earth anchor and clamping pressure from an anchor rod.